XaF/omni/website/contents/reference/01-configuration/0102-parameters/010250-commands.md

   # Example of command to run tests, both parameters
   # are optional as the command can be run without any
-  # arguments, so they are declared as options.
+  # arguments.
   run-tests:
     syntax:
-      options:
       - file: The specific test file to execute
       - args...: Any other options to pass to the test
     desc: "Run the tests for this project"
     run: |
       if [[ $# -eq 0 ]]; then